chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 The task name is a descriptive name of the task (for example, "CreateIssue").
 It should be in camel case.

 The attribute `extends="xlrelease.PythonScript"` defines this type as a custom task for XL Release.
 Do not change it.

+The attribute `label` defines the name of the task that will appear while adding a new task in the release flow.
+By default, if is not defined, XL Release will create a label for you with the following format: `Prefix: Task Name` using the capital letters as new words (for example: "Jira: Create Issue").
+It's possible to override the `prefix` by adding a colon in the `label` attribute: `label="Integration: Create Issue"`.

 ### Property element